francoism90/dotfiles/README.md

 ### Firmware

-Fedora IoT does only come with a limited firmware setup.
+Fedora IoT only has a limited firmware setup.

 For AMD/Intel, you may want to install the `ucode` package (with GPU firmware):